 - Providing unequal pay to equally-qualified employees in the same position.

 In most cases, employees must pursue administrative remedies before they can file discrimination lawsuits against their employers in court.
 Many types of claims are subject to the jurisdiction of the Equal Employment Opportunity Commission (EEOC), though various other state and federal agencies handle employment discrimination claims as well.
 Our attorneys are experienced in representing clients in administrative, alternative dispute resolution (ADR) and business litigation matters; and, whether you have a new claim or you need to dispute an administrative decision on appeal, we can take aggressive action on your behalf.

-Consult with an Employment Discrimination Attorney at Searcy Denney
+Consult with a Florida Discrimination Defense Attorney at Searcy Denney

 If you are facing a state or federal employment discrimination matter in Florida, contact Searcy Denney for a complimentary initial consultation.
-To schedule an appointment at your convenience, call us at (800) 780-8607 or inquire online today.
+To schedule an appointment at your convenience, call a Florida discrimination defense attorney at (800) 780-8607 or inquire online today.